0x4f53/dnscovery/readme.md

 ## 🚀 Features
 - Takes just 2 seconds to resolve a domain**
 - Queries multiple DNS servers concurrently
-- More than 100 service signatures supported!
+- More than 100 service signatures supported
 - Easy to customize regexes and resolvers lists in YAML format
 - Verbose JSON output for in-depth debugging

-_**- depending on factors like internet speed, DNS server availability etc._
+_** - depending on factors like internet speed, DNS server availability etc._

 ## 🖊️ Usage